sdcoca/facex/README.md

   - You may note that the code is a bit dirty, buggy and badly commented.
 Sorry for that.

-  - There are many things that could be improved such as using color information to improve lips boundaries detection, and or add kalman/time filtering for accuracy.
+  - There are many things that could be improved such as using color information to improve lips boundaries detection, or adding kalman/time filtering for accuracy.

-  - It works fine in Ubuntu but can show some problems with integer arithmetics in Windows.
+  - It works fine in Ubuntu Linux but can show some problems with integer arithmetics in Windows.
+I don't plan to port it in the near future so that would be a nice and easy contribution form you!.

   - Feel free to contact to share ideas or contribute!.

-This software uses the well known and brilliant OpenCV library for image processing algorithms and you will need it to be able to build it: http://opencv.org/
+This software uses the well known and brilliant OpenCV library for image processing algorithms and you will need it in order to build it: http://opencv.org/

 You can find a description of the algortihm in the paper cited below.
 Please quote the authors in any relevant work you make out of this software.